DaveParillo/intermediate-cpp/_sources/beginnings/what-you-know-now.rst

    .. fillintheblank:: fib_conditions

-      .. blank:: blank_conditions
-         :correct: ^4$
+      What value is returned? |blank|

+      - :^4$: Correct.
-         :feedback1: ('^7$','The variable a is always modified in this program.')
+        :^7$: No, because the variable a is always modified in this program.
-         :feedback2: ('^99$', "Since a is greater than b, the code on line 6 is never executed.")
+        :^99$: No. Since a is greater than b, the code on line 6 is never executed.
-         :feedback3: (".*", "What is happening in the else block?")
+        :.*: Sorry, no. What is happening in the else block?

-         What value is returned?

    Write a program that accumulates the sum of the numbers 1 - 10 and prints the result.